What Are Complements?

 Complement: Major Types

 'Rex' is the subject, 'is' is the linking verb, and the noun 'a dentist' is the subject complement.
-It tells us something about the subject.
-It completes the meaning.
+It gives us information about the subject.

-Mike is the subject, 'was feeling' is the linking verb, and the adjective 'sad' is the subject complement.
+Mike is the subject, 'was' is the linking verb, and the adjective 'sad' is the subject complement.

-Predicative adjectives are adjectives that come after a linking verb and describe or modify the subject of the clause.
+- Adjectives:These are adjectives that appear after a linking verb and provide information about the subject of a clause.
+For example:

 The book was

 - Adverb phrases: Sometimes, we can use adverb phrases after certain verbs to describe the subject.
 But, if you can take the adverb out of the sentence, and it still makes sense, then it is not a subject complement.
 Here is an example:

 - Noun clauses: Noun clauses can serve as subject complements, which follow linking verbs.
 For example:

 The rumor is

 An object complement is a word or group of words that follows and describes or renames a direct object in a sentence.
 It provides additional information about the direct object.
 For example: